-Tan Sri Datuk Chai Kin Kong is a businessman and has been involved in the timber industry for over 41 years and has wide experience and extensive knowledge of the industry.
+Tan Sri Datuk Chai Kin Kong is a businessman and has been involved in the timber industry for over 42 years and has wide experience and knowledge of the industry.
 Besides the timber industry, he has also vast experience being primarily responsible for the management of companies involved in property development, hospitality services and tourism services.
 He has been the Executive Director primarily responsible for the operations and financial management of certain subsidiary companies involved in the tourism services segment under the Sanbumi Group as well as Director in several private limited companies under the Sanbumi Group.
 He also sits on the Board of several other private limited companies.

 Tan Sri Datuk Chai Kin Kong has no conflict of interest with the Company.
 He does not have any family relationship with any other Directors and/or substantial shareholders of the Company and has no record of convictions for offences within the past ten years other than traffic offences, if any.
-He sits on the Board of KLC Forest Plantation Berhad.

-DATO' RAHADIAN MAHMUD BIN MOHAMMAD KHALIL
+DATUK WIRA RAHADIAN MAHMUD BIN MOHAMMAD KHALIL

-Age : 40 Nationality : Malaysian
+Director Age : 41 Nationality : Malaysian

-Dato' Rahadian Mahmud bin Mohammad Khalil is a businessman.
-He has vast experience in various industries throughout his career with active participation in the construction, property development, timber and manufacturing sectors. .
+Datuk Wira Rahadian Mahmud bin Mohammad Khalil is a businessman.
+He has vast experience being involved in various industries throughout his career with active participation in the construction, property development, timber and manufacturing sectors.
 He also sits on the Board of several other private limited companies.

-Dato' Rahadian Mahmud bin Mohammad Khalil has no conflict of interest with the Company.
+Datuk Wira Rahadian Mahmud bin Mohammad Khalil has no conflict of interest with the Company.
 He does not have any family relationship with any other Directors and/or substantial shareholders of the Company and has no record of convictions for offences within the past ten years other than traffic offences, if any.
-He sits on the Boards of Permaju Industries Berhad, KYM Holdings Berhad and Magna Prima Berhad.
+He also sits on the Boards of Permaju Industries Berhad as Chairman, KYM Holdings Berhad, Magna Prima Berhad and AppAsia Berhad (formerly known as Extol MSC Berhad).